tumusx/tumusx/README.md

-### I am a Software Developer.
-Currently, I studding Mobile, specifically Android and React Native.
-Also, I love study others stacks, like Back-End with .NET, Java and Golang.
-I like too Front-End with React/Angular.
+### I'm working as Mobile Developer, specifically Android (Kotlin/Java).
+Also, I love study others stacks, like Back-End with .NET, Java and Golang and Front-End.
-### I am a enthusiast of Data Science, but I'm planning deep study on 2024 with my postgraduate in Big Data.
+### I'm a enthusiast of Data Science, but I'm planning deep study on 2024 with my postgraduate in Big Data.
  <div>

 </div>